Education Programs Faculty

 Meg Thompson

-Meg (she/her) has been a "theatre kid" her entire life.
+Meg Thompson (she/her) has been a "theatre kid" her entire life.
 She grew up as a teen participant of Bellevue Youth Theatre (BYT) and then continued as a volunteer and staff member there for nearly 20 years, where she had the privilege of watching young people grow through the art of theatre.
 She has been an Actor, Director, Stage Manager, and Costume and Makeup Designer for dozens of shows in the Seattle area.
 In addition to BYT, Meg has been seen on Seattle stages with Stone Soup Theatre and Young Shakespeare Workshop.
 She is a founding member of Copious Love Productions and is on the Teaching Artist faculty for Stone Soup Theatre, Seattle Rep, and Studio East, as well as Seattle Children's Theatre.
 She is thrilled to be working in youth theatre, sharing the transformative power of artistic expression with young people and future generations.

 Priya Marita Diaz